uhub/awesome-coq/README.md

 * [gmalecha/coq-refinement](https://github.com/gmalecha/coq-refinement) - Relational refinements in Coq based on the work of Maxime Denes.
 * [erikhpalmgren/LCC_setoids_in_Coq](https://github.com/erikhpalmgren/LCC_setoids_in_Coq) - Coq proofs of categorical properties of setoids: local cartesian closedure and existence of coequalizers
 * [eddywestbrook/uniform-lr](https://github.com/eddywestbrook/uniform-lr) - Coq formalization of uniform logical relations
+* [DistributedComponents/verdi-chord](https://github.com/DistributedComponents/verdi-chord) - An implementation of the Chord lookup protocol verified in Coq using the Verdi framework
+* [DistributedComponents/verdi-aggregation](https://github.com/DistributedComponents/verdi-aggregation) - An implementation of a distributed aggregation protocol, verified in Coq using the Verdi framework
+* [DistributedComponents/InfSeqExt](https://github.com/DistributedComponents/InfSeqExt) - InfSeqExt is collection of Coq libraries for reasoning (co)inductively on infinite sequences using LTL-like operators
 * [dboulytchev/direct-curry-howard](https://github.com/dboulytchev/direct-curry-howard) - A set of samples to utilize Curry-Howard isomorphism in a direct manner (in Coq)
 * [danielgerigk/Sudoku](https://github.com/danielgerigk/Sudoku) - A (yet unfinished) Sudoku solver in Coq
 * [csvoss/coqingbird](https://github.com/csvoss/coqingbird) - To Mock a Mockingbird, formalized in Coq